-After continuously travelling in India and abroad for the past two years, if there’s one thing I have learned it is that no other country, in the entire world, is as diverse and distinct as India.
-Every state in here represents a tiny country on its own.
-And Karnataka, lying in the southern part of India, is a beautiful example of this.
-Here, one can lose themselves in the bustling city of Bengaluru, cosy-up in the rainforests of Coorg, or experience royalty in the princely state of Mysore.
+After travelling in India and abroad for more than two years, if there’s one thing I have learned it is that no other country in the entire world is as diverse and distinct as India.
+Every state in India represents a tiny country on its own.
+And Karnataka, lying in the southern part of India, is a beautiful example.

 In Karnataka, one can find the bustling cities like Bengaluru, get cosy-up in the rainforests (of Coorg) or experience royalty in the princely city of Mysore — from glittering palaces to rare national parks to ancient ruins, from beaches to yoga retreats to evocative temple ruins, Karnataka has something for everyone.
 And if you’re planning to spend a weekend with your family and friends, here are my top 5 destinations in Karnataka:

 The City of Bengaluru

-Among all the Indian cities, if there’s one name I had to choose as the best Indian-city to travel Bengaluru would be my first choice.
+Among all the Indian cities, if there’s one name I had to choose as the best Indian-city to travel, then Bengaluru would be my first choice.
 Blessed with a benevolent climate and a burgeoning drinking, dining and shopping scene, Bangalore offers the finest city-like experience in India.

 What’s better is the fact that Bangalore can moreover be visited anytime throughout the year and is well connected by road, railways, and air.
-This is what makes it ideal for family vacations.
-And if you’re wondering what to see and do in the city, here are some quick tips:
+Speaking of what to see and do in Bangalore, here are some quick tips:

 - Soaking in the architecture of the Attara Kacheri (High Court)